aulasneo/panorama-openedx-backend/README.rst

 ************

 Contributions are very welcome.
-Please read `How To Contribute <https://openedx.org/r/how-to-contribute>`_ for details.

 This project is currently accepting all types of contributions, bug fixes, security fixes, maintenance work, or new features.
 However, please make sure